renn0xtek9/Arithmos/doc/development/source/testing.rst

 which shows the widget twice, allows us a finer control of signal passing, and offers adding some breakpoints.

-.. autoclass:: Orange.widgets.utils.widgetpreview.WidgetPreview
+.. autoclass:: Arithmos.widgets.utils.widgetpreview.WidgetPreview
    :members:
    :member-order: bysource

 Unit-testing Widgets
 --------------------

-Orange provides a base class :class:`WidgetTest` with helper methods for unit testing.
+Arithmos provides a base class :class:`WidgetTest` with helper methods for unit testing.